ecmwf/open-ecpds/README.md

 This will start the OpenPDS master, monitor, mover, and database services.

 It might take a few seconds for all the services to start.
-Once they are up, you can access the following URLs (please update them if you changed the configuration in the compose file):
+Once they are up, you can access the following URLs (please update them if you changed the configuration in the compose files):

+>**Warning:** Certificate validation should be disabled, as the test environment uses a self-signed certificate.

 ##### Monitoring interface